 Pertussis (whooping cough): Get The Facts

-The total number of confirmed pertussis cases in San Diego County to date is 1,514 as of the end of September.
-This is higher than the previous record of 1,179 cases reported in 2010.
+The total number of confirmed pertussis cases in San Diego County in 2014 is 2,072.
+(Related: See Pertussis Cases Reach Annual Record story in the County News Center.)
+This far surpasses the previous record of 1,179 cases reported in 2010.

 Whooping cough is a very contagious respiratory tract infection.
 It usually starts with cold-like symptoms, such as a runny nose, low-grade fever and a mild, occasional cough.
 Since the early stages of pertussis can appear to be just a cold, it may not be suspected or diagnosed until the more severe symptoms start.

 After 1-2 weeks, severe coughing can begin.
 Fits of rapid coughing may be followed by a high-pitched whooping sound.
 Other symptoms can include vomiting and exhaustion.
 However, it’s important to note that not everyone with pertussis coughs or makes the whooping sound.